J. Alexander Kueng, officer who kneeled on George Floyd's back, sentenced to 3 1/2 years in prison

 Thao previously told Judge Peter Cahill that it "would be lying" to plead guilty.
 In October, he agreed to what's called a stipulated evidence trial on the aiding and abetting manslaughter count.
 As part of that process, his attorneys and prosecutors are working out agreed-upon evidence in his case and filing written closing arguments.
 Cahill will then decide whether he is guilty or not.

-Attorney Joe Tamburino, who is not connected with this case, told CBS Minnesota that to perform a trial in this manner is "very unusual" and rarely happens.
+Attorney Joe Tamburino, who is not connected with this case, told CBS Minnesota that to hold a trial in this manner is "very unusual" and rarely happens.

 If Thao is convicted, a count of aiding and abetting second-degree murder, which carries a presumptive sentence of 12 1/2 years in prison, will be dropped.